pi108/Tableau-Challenge/README.md

 3. A visualization showing the average trip duration by Gender by Age.
 As can be seen, Males aged 17-21 and Females aged 17-20 had the highest average trip duration.
 Also for the age group 23-60, the average trip duration was higher for Female Bikers than Male Bikers.
 This was also an unexpected finding.
 <hr>

-## Attached below is a screenshot of the 5th Caption of the Tableau Story .
+## Attached below is a screenshot of the 5th Caption of the Tableau Story:
 ![](images/Tableau_Story_05.PNG)
 <br>
 This caption contains 3 visualizations: